 Having a local file server, instead of a home cloud server, can provide you with additional privacy benefits.
-No one else will be able to access your files if the cloud is hacked because your files are not stored on a cloud but are stored directly on your own home server and local network.
+No one else will be able to access your files if the cloud is hacked because your files are not in cloud storage but are stored directly on your own home server and local network.

 Downsides Of A Home Server

 So, what is the trade-off of having a home server?
 Are these downsides a significant amount compared to the benefits of using a home server?

 You Are Responsible For Keeping Your Home Server Secure

 A home server gives you complete control over websites you host on it and allows you to easily access your backup data.